ulysseB/telamon/README.md

 };
 ```

 We can now describe the body of the kernel itself.
+Here we create a kernel that computes
-For that we use a builder that creates
+`x[i] = 2*i` for each `i in 0..n` For that we use a builder that creates the loops and the
-the loops and the instructions for us.
-The builder keeps the list of open loops and nest
+instructions for us.
+The builder keeps the list of open loops and nest new instructions in
-new instructions in them.
+them.

 ```rust
 let mut builder = helper::Builder::new(&signature, context.device());